eellak/gsoc2018-librecust/README.md

 Additionally, AutoTexts provide the ability to distribute certain text segments across a local network, so an AutoText database can be created for each department.

 ## Deployment
 In every possible service the deployment part is a crucial process.
 Some of our customizations are distributed through extensions while others (menu customizations) require editing user directory configuration files (.xml).
-Achieving a unified installation interface includes the development of an interactive bash script giving options for partial or complete installation of Librecust.
+Achieving a unified installation interface includes the development of an interactive bash script giving options for partial or complete installation of librecust.
 Regarding certain settings application (e.g. default toolbar size) we took advantage of the LO SAX XML parsing and just add certain xml elements to the file head, letting LO to reconstruct the XML on application startup.
 The whole project requires continuous testing and feedback so deployment was our first concern and the installation approach is already implemented.
 See [installation script](https://github.com/eellak/gsoc2018-librecust/tree/master/install_script)

 The previous approach can be used in almost any Linux distribution.
 However, in order to massively install our customizations in public service workstations (that use Debian based distributions), we packaged the whole librecust process in a `deb` package.
 The package elements are included in the corresponding [directory](https://github.com/eellak/gsoc2018-librecust/tree/master/project_packages/deb).